Polymer scattering: Ideal chains – Debye function

 If the polymers of interest are ideal gaussian chains (or freely-jointed chains), in the limit of very long chains (allows performing a sort of "continuum transition"), the calculation of the structure can be carried out explicitly and result in a sort of Debye function:

 With $R_g$ being the polymer's radius of gyration.

 in many practical scenarios, the above formula is approximated by the (much more convenient) Lorentzian:

 which has a relative error of no more than 15% compared to the exact expression.

-Small-angle polymer scattering
+Small-angle scattering from polymers

 The calculation of the structure factor for cases differing from ideal polymer chains can be quite cumbersome, and sometimes impossible to complete analytically.
 However, when the small-angle scattering condition is met, $kR_g\ll1$, the sinc term can be expanded so one gets:

 and by utilising the definition of the radius of gyration:

 where the final transition utilises once again the small-angle approximation.

 We can thus approximate the scattering intensity in the small-angle regime as: